kjvalencik/learn-node/README.md

 You can create a socket.io server with as little code as `var io = require('socket.io').listen(3001);`.
-However, if you would like socket.io to listen on the same port as your webserver, you will need to pass your express server to listen instead of a port number.
+However, if you would like socket.io to listen on the same port as your webserver, you will need to pass your express server to `listen()` instead of a port number.
 Update app.js:

 	var server = http.createServer(app).listen(app.get('port'), function(){
 		console.log('Express server listening on port ' + app.get('port'));
 	});
 	var io = require('socket.io').listen(server);

-You are now ready to start passing data between browser and server along a socket.
+You are now ready to start using sockets to pass data between browser and server.
 You are going to build a simple server side clock.
 Start by creating the server side logic by appending to app.js:

 	// Ran when a client connects to socket.io